MakerBogans/EurekaProbe/README.md

 Operation of the probe uses Klicky based macros to ensure the probe correctly attaches from the dock before probing the bed.

+## Acknowledgements
+Thank you to the [MakerBogans](https://github.com/MakerBogans) for supporting and assisting with development of this project.

 ## Assembly
 - Solder microswitch to one of the PCBs
 - Solder JST header to the other PCB